Russell-Newton/TikTokPy/README.md

 ## Disclaimer

 TikTokPy is in no way affiliated with, authorized, maintained, sponsored or endorsed by TikTok or any of its affiliates or subsidiaries.
 Use of automated scripts to collect information from or otherwise interact with TikTok and its related services is against [TikTok's Terms of Service](https://www.tiktok.com/legal/page/us/terms-of-service/en).
-This is an independent and unofficial API.
 Use at your own risk.
 For educational purposes only.